NachiketaVadera/Flashlight/README.md

 Once staretd, an app can never be completely finished.

-1. Provide users option to toggle the service ON/OFF.
-2. Optimize code.
-3. Make flashlight toggle easier.
+1. Revamp the project and make it better.